 5 Support I am an atheist and will not attend this Hindu No modification place of worship, or any other.
 There are many required. other churches for other religions and it is only fair that this be allowed, given we have a lot of people from India in the area.
 It is in a semi-rural area so should be no issues with traffic, parking, or noise.
 Please allow this to go ahead.
 Noted.
 6 Support Necessary facility as the Hindu community has No modification outgrown current facility.
 I am not a member of required. this community but recognise and support their right to worship.
 Great location for the temple.
 Noted.
 7 Objection No comment provided No modification Noted. required.
 8 Objection The proposal is in an area that is planned for The use of the land for a 'Place of Worship' is No modification future urban.
 The East Wanneroo District considered to be consistent with the future required.
 Structure Plan is due for release imminently and suburban residential nature of the 'Suburban this development does not suit the future Neighbourhood' designation applied to the requirements of the area. subject site under the EWDSP.
-Lindan DDC 2 o (Diana of Warehin) is conclude Under DPS 2, a 'Place of Worship' is capable Objection I do not augment this project of approval in a residential area.
-No modification 9 Objection I do not support this project Noted No modification 10 Camanaant The Meter Corresponding has no objections to the Noted. required.
-No modification 10 Comment The Water Corporation has no objections to the proposal.
-The Corporation does not have any Noted. required.
-11 Objection water or sewerage assets in the locality.
-No modification ' ' Objection Don't need another worship centre The nearest Place of Worship is located approximately 3km from the subject site to the south west, being the 'Amitabha Buddhist required.
-Association'.
-ASSUCIATION .
+Under DPS 2, a 'Place of Worship' is capable of approval in a residential area.
+9 Objection I do not support this project or approvar in a residential area.
+No modification Objection The first support this project Noted. required.
+10 Comment The Water Corporation has no objections to the Trotog.
+No modification ' proposal.
+The Corporation does not have any required. water or sewerage assets in the locality.
+Noted. roquirou.
+11 Objection Don't need another worship centre The nearest Place of Worship is located No modification ' ' 0.0,000 approximately 3km from the subject site to required. the south west, being the 'Amitabha Buddhist Association'.
 It is not considered that the inclusion of the additional use in DSP 2 over the subject site will result in a proliferation of 'Places of Worship' in the locality.
-Wording in the locality.
+1 1 The state of the s